Info

 This method will display the consent layer via the same WebView instance created in the previous steps.

-This will export the consent information and all further data that is needed by the CMP.
+In some cases an native app might contain webviews in order to display information, like advertising or content.
+In order to transmit the consent information from the SDK to the webview to avoid duplicate cookie banners, you can retrieve the consent string using exportCMPInfo.
+This will export the consent string with the consent and all further data that is needed by the CMP.
 You can then pass this information to the CMP that is in your webview by adding it to the URL that is called in the webview.
+For further information, please check our dedicated page for this use case.

-Integration with Apple Tracking Transparency (ATT)
+3. Integration with Apple Tracking Transparency (ATT)

 In case you are using tracking or analytics in your app, we recommend to read the guide on ATT implementation here.

-Creating a custom layout
+4. Creating a custom layout

 To create a customized view of the WKWebView, like changing its positioning or background, for example, you can change the configuration passed to the ConsentLayerUIConfig object like below: